my-awesome-company/simple-nodejs-app-template/README.md

 ## Welcome!

+This repository contains a basic NodeJS server useful for demonstration purposes.
-This is a NodeJS example app that will connect to GitHub's [Octocat API endpoint](https://api.github.com/octocat) and return the Zen quote of the day.
-E.g.:
+The served webpage will  connect to GitHub's [Octocat API endpoint](https://api.github.com/octocat) and return the Zen quote of the day.

+Relevant packages used in this setup:

+- pug (templates)
+- fetch
+- mocha / nyc / codecov (unit tests with coverage report)

 ### Demo (sucess)